microsoft/pxt-adafruit/olddocs/js/hourofcode.md

 # Hour of Code

-learn how to run an Hour Of Code with the BBC micro:bit. #docs
+learn how to run an Hour Of Code with the @boardname@. #docs

-The BBC micro:bit can be used to run an Hour Of Code™ events for beginner of all ages.
+The @boardname@ can be used to run an Hour Of Code™ events for beginner of all ages.
 This document provides a detailed guidance on how to prepare and deliver the event in your school.

 ## preparing the room

 1) Computers

-* Ensure that each participant will have **a computer connected to a BBC micro:bit board via a micro-USB cable**.
+* Ensure that each participant will have **a computer connected to a @boardname@ board via a micro-USB cable**.

 2) Internet